-Level of Achievement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% Skills to enable the execution of ideas processes exercising little judgement Skills are adequate to communicate ideas; accepted conventions and procedures are usually applied Skills facilitate communication of ideas; evidence of checking / testing / finishing; conventions and procedures are used consistently and appropriately Skills facilitate practice and the communication of ideas; full command of conventions and procedures is evident Idea and technique are unified.
+~ Level of Achiev ement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 5.
+Technical competence Skills to enable the execution of ideas appropriate to the medium Execution demonstrates poor judgement and very limited command of techniques processes exercising little Skills are adequate to communicate ideas; accepted conventions and procedures are usually applied Skills facilitate communication of ideas; evidence of checking / testing / finishing; conventions and procedures are used consistently and appropriately Skills facilitate practice and the communication of ideas; full command of conventions and procedures is evident Idea and technique are unified.
 Discernment and judgement are evident.
-Craft skills may have contributed to conceptual advances Presentation Clarity of purpose; skills in the selected media; oral/ written communication conventions in the production and observance of conventions and standards; lack of clarity in structure, selection and organisation of information; lack Conventions and standards are applied; structure is clear; information selection and organisation shows awareness of audience requirements and preferences Communication media have been selected / used with good judgement; standards and conventions of use have been fully adhered to; decisions show awareness of the audience and the context The nature and strengths of appropriate communication media have been exploited; information has been selected, organised and presented showing awareness of context and audience Message and medium are unified with personal style; the communication is persuasive and compelling; it takes full account of diverse audience needs through reflection, planning, self direction, evidence of reflection or planning for learning.
-No and planning not followed through consistently.
-Incomplete awareness of personal strengths and weaknesses planning have led to increased Evidence that a cycle of reflection and planning has been iterative and productive.
-Actively works to develop strengths and mitigate weaknesses Reflection and planning is self directed, iterative and habitual.
-Strengths have been successfully built on, weaknesses have been mitigated Takes full responsibility for own learning and development through iterative cycles of well articulated purposeful analysis and planning, supported by extensive evidence of impacts
+Craft skills may have contributed to conceptual advances 6.
+Communication and Presentation Clarity of purpose; skills in the selected media; awareness and adoption of appropriate conventions; sensitivity to the needs of the audience oral/ written Partial lack of awareness and observance of conventions and standards; lack of clarity in structure, selection and organisation of information; lack of awareness of audience Conventions and standards are applied; structure is clear; information selection and organisation shows awareness of audience requirements and preferences Communication media have been selected / used with good judgement; standards and conventions of use have been fully adhered to; decisions show awareness of the audience and the context The nature and strengths of appropriate communication media have been exploited; information has been selected, organised and presented showing awareness of context and audience Message and medium are unified with personal style; the communication is persuasive and compelling; it takes full account of diverse audience needs 7.
+Personal and professional development Management of learning through reflection, planning, self-direction, subject engagement and commitment through consistently.
+Incomplete awareness of personal strengths Evidence that reflection and planning have led to increased subject engagement and commitment.
+Developing an awareness of strengths and weaknesses Evidence that a cycle of reflection and planning has been iterative and productive.
+Actively works to develop strengths and mitigate weaknesses Reflection and planning is self-directed, iterative and habitual.
+Strengths have been successfully built on, weaknesses have been mitigated Takes full responsibility for own learning and development through iterative cycles of well- articulated purposeful analysis and planning, supported by extensive evidence of impacts